MouradBkarim/Scala/SimpleAkkaCluster/README.md

 # Akka Cluster/Client
 Cluster can contain unlimited number of Nodes.
 ## Usage
-To start Node  :
+To start a Node  :
     sbt "run n"

-To start Client :
+To start a Client :
     sbt "run c"